April Gould

 Introduction

-Dr. Gould’s experience includes forensic interviewing, qualitative and quantitative research, and academic publishing involving over 9,500 cases involved in criminal and civil litigation.
-Dr. Gould has interviewed current and former terrorists, AB109 parolees, members of law enforcement, gang members, and victims of child abuse, sexual assault, and domestic violence.
-She has taught courses on violence risk assessment, threat assessment, radicalization, workplace violence prevention, mental illness, suicide prevention, and deviance to intelligence, security, and human resources professionals and to university students.
+Dr. Gould's applied experience spans forensic interviewing, qualitative and quantitative research, and case analysis involving over 9,500 of cases in criminal and civil litigation.
+She has conducted interviews with current and former terrorists, gang members, law enforcement officers, and victims of child abuse, sexual assault, and domestic violence.
+She has also appeared as an expert in the Paramount+ true crime documentary My Nightmare Stalker: The Eva LaRue Story (2025).

 Areas of Expertise